a-zhavarankau/Photo_editor/ReadMe.md

 ## How to start

 Run 'Main.py' and in the terminal enter full path of the initial directory, then press 'Enter'.
-A new directory named '<initial directory>_edited' should appear.
+A new directory named '[initial directory]_edited' should appear.
 All files in the new directory should be .jpeg images 2000x1250 or smaller.

+### Instruments:
+- PIL (Python Image Library), pillow_heif
+- PyTest